csvsoundsystem/csv.nyc/_posts/2014-07-14-csv-soundsystem-the-listen-to-algorithms-on-the-contact-chain.md

 ---
 layout: post
-title: csv soundsystem, The Listen to Algorithsm on the Contact Chain
+title: csv soundsystem, The Listen to Algorithms on the Contact Chain
 ---

 <br/>